A simple editor for creating music box melodies with an animated music box that "plays" them for you.

 Just click on the diamonds to generate a note and press play.
 There are some featured melodies included.

-Make sure you tune-up the box when first loading to cache the sounds for better first preview.
+Make sure you tune-up the box when first loading to cache the sounds and make sure they are loaded.

 -save notes and load notes